My eighth grade math teacher, Mr. Gayda, was fond of saying, “Rules are for fools.”

 But what to do?
 About this time an old Star Trek episode popped into my mind.
 Spock is in a dire situation and facing certain death.
 He had done all the possible logical things to save himself.
-Faced with a seemingly impossible dilemma, Spock concludes that the only logical thing to do is the illogical; he must rely upon his intuition, which he does, thus saving himself with only nano-seconds to spare.
+Faced with a seemingly impossible dilemma, Spock concludes that the only logical thing to do is the illogical; he must rely upon his intuition, which he does, thus saving himself with only nanoseconds to spare.

-So given the fact that desperation was setting in, the Spock episode was on continuous loop and Mr. Gayda’s maxim was still making the mental rounds as well, I decided on a course of action.
+So given the fact that desperation was setting in, the Spock episode was on a continuous loop and Mr. Gayda’s maxim was still making the mental rounds as well, I decided on a course of action.

 I had a file cabinet stuffed full of never-built designs: all lacking ‘fire’.
 It was time to re-visit these pieces.
 But forget the rules – This time I would rely on intuition with the only constraint being the function of the piece.
 I spent several weeks reworking the designs.
 I posted the results on my website.
 To encourage commissions, I offered a discount on the first commission for each of the designs (just a note here – I no longer offer discounts).
 I was overwhelmed by the response.
 Not only had I clicked into the right groove artistically, but I was backing up orders in a decidedly down-market!
-For the first time I could feel real fire in my work.
+For the first time, I could feel a real fire in my work.

 An act of desperation had rejuvenated my portfolio and in so doing had re-launched my woodworking career in the right direction.

 I recently read Louis Sullivan’s biography and was not so surprised with his approach to design and his views concerning the rules of art.
 Sullivan is considered the father of the modern skyscraper and was a mentor to Frank Lloyd Wright.
 Wright called Sullivan “the Master.”
 Sullivan was an active architect in the late nineteenth century when skyscrapers were in their infancy.
-Up to that point most buildings were lower and more horizontal, so naturally the horizontal line had been historically dominant.
+Up to that point, most buildings were lower and more horizontal, so naturally, the horizontal line had been historically dominant.
 Early skyscrapers were designed following this established rule.
 Louis Sullivan, who is credited with the phrase “form follows function” (actually it was Horatio Greenough who first said it), intuitively realized that the dominant horizontal line did not apply to extremely tall buildings.
 Sullivan’s skyscrapers were the first to accent the vertical line, as skyscrapers do to this day.

 “……formulas are dangerous things.
-They are apt to prove the undoing of a genuine art, however helpful they may be in the beginning to the individual.
+They are apt to prove the undoing of genuine art, however helpful they may be in the beginning to the individual.
 The formula of an art remains and becomes more and more rigid with time, while the spirit of that art escapes and vanishes forever.
 It cannot live in text-books, in formulas or in definitions.”

-“Regulae Stultis Sunt” (in English “Rules are for Fools”) is a gross simplification of my views, and on a literal level it is a bit too black and white for me.
-But to me it is a symbol and represents much more than those simple few words can convey.
+“Regulae Stultis Sunt” (in English “Rules are for Fools”) is a gross simplification of my views, and on a literal level, it is a bit too black and white for me.
+But to me, it is a symbol and represents much more than those simple few words can convey.